 In addition to the risks of fluctuations in interest rates (discount rate) outlined above, the Authority’s pension plans are subject to a number of other risks.
-Relative to the assumptions noted above, it is estimated that a 1% increase in the rate of inflation, will increase the defined benefit obligation by $8.1 million.
-A decrease of 1% will have the same amount of impact, but will decrease the obligation.
-It is estimated that a 1% increase in compensation will increase the defined benefit obligation by $0.8 million.
-It is estimated that a one year increase in life expectancy will increase the defined benefit obligation by $1.1 million and increase the obligation for other post-employment benefits by $0.3 million.
-A 1% decrease in the discount rate would increase the estimated obligation for post-employment benefits by approximately $1.6 million; an increase in the discount rate would have the same amount of impact, but would decrease the obligation.
-A 1% increase in medical costs would increase the obligation for post-employment benefits by an estimated $1.7 million.
+Relative to the assumptions noted above, it is estimated that a 1.0% increase in the rate of inflation, will increase the defined benefit obligation by $8.4 million.
+A decrease of 1.0% will decrease the obligation by $6.8 million.
+It is estimated that a 1.0% increase in the compensation assumption will increase the defined benefit obligation by $0.6 million.
+It is estimated that a one year increase in life expectancy will increase the defined benefit obligation by $1.3 million and increase the obligation for other post-employment benefits by $0.2 million.
+A 1.0% decrease in the discount rate would increase the estimated obligation for post-employment benefits by approximately $1.1 million and a 1.0% increase in the discount rate would decrease the obligation by $0.8 million.
+A 1.0% increase in health care costs would increase the obligation for post-employment benefits by an estimated $1.1 million.

 The investment policy for the pension plan’s defined benefit funds was revised in early 2012 to adopt a “glide-path” de-risking strategy to better match fluctuations in the accrued benefit obligation due to changes in interest rates.
 Under this strategy, the proportion of liability matching assets (fixed income funds) will be increased and the proportion of growth assets (equity and other funds) will be decreased over time as the average age of active members increases and as the plan’s solvency ratio improves.
 The plan’s solvency ratio is monitored monthly by the plan’s actuaries.
 The defined benefit plan is a closed plan.
-As at the last actuarial valuation at December 31, 2013, the average age of the 30 active members was 52 years of age.
-The average age of the 51 retired members was 65 years of age.
+As at the date of the most recent actuarial valuation at December 31, 2014, the average age of the 27 active members was 53 years of age.
+The average age of the 54 retired members was 66 years of age.

 The Authority’s contribution to the defined contribution component of the pension plan is a maximum of 8% of the employee’s gross earnings to match employee contributions.
 Information on this component is as follows: